Headline: "Sudan's 'brutal' war on dissent"

 The Sudanese government has been accused by human rights campaigners of running a brutal campaign of torture and intimidation against dissenting voices in the country.

-Headline: "Photographer Harassed by BP Security, Detained by Police While on Assignment at BP Texas Refinery"
+Headline: "Photographer Harassed by BP Security, Detained by Police While on Assi

 We speak with Lance Rosenfield, a freelance photographer who was hired by ProPublica to take pictures of BP’s Texas City refinery that had spewed thousands of pounds of toxic chemicals into the skies.
 While on assignment Rosenfield was followed by BP Security and then detained by local police.